 Uganda also has 60 protected areas, which includes ten national parks, two of which – Bwindi Impenetrable National Park and Ruwenzori Mountains National Park – are UNESCO World Heritage Sites.

 These places are home to many endangered species, such as birds, plants, insects, mountain gorillas, and different kinds of monkeys.
 In the west, there are series of mountains associated with the Albertine Rift, the Western Great Rift Valley, the Albertine Rift region spans the borders of the Democratic Republic of Congo, Rwanda, Burundi, Uganda and Tanzania, and extends over a distance of 1,000 km.
 Albertine Rift is an area of extraordinary endemism and contains many species threatened with global extinction, chiefly within the mountain forest habitats

 Plus well- established birding sites, add to this a good number of Albertine Rift bird endemics and the opportunity to see Gorillas and Chimpanzees.
-The key to Uganda’s diversity is its variety of habitats: arid semi-desert, rich savannahs, lowland, and montane rainforests, vast wetlands, volcanoes, and an Afro-alpine zone.
+The key to Uganda’s birdwatching success is its variety of habitats: arid semi-desert, rich Savannah, lowland, and montane rain-forests, vast wetlands, volcanoes, and an Afro-alpine zone.